Current Music Students

 Students who are completing the accelerated sequence or taking sequential courses out of order may not receive an override to prevent time conflicts.
 Instructors are not obligated to accommodate conflicts.
 It's important to understand that students might have to wait until the next quarter or year when the course is available again.

-Incoming music students will receive overrides for first-quarter coursework until declarations are processed.
+Incoming music students will receive overrides from the Undergraduate Music Advisor for first-quarter coursework until declarations are processed.

 Continuing students can request overrides from their instructors directly.
 Students should always include their Western ID number, the CRN, and the type of error they are receiving.